Community Worker Program (C101)

 Leadership Claims

-Preparing students to work with individuals and communities toward progressive social change for more than 40 years.
+Preparing students to work with individuals and communities toward progressive social change for nearly 50 years.

 The Community Worker program is one of the few programs of its kind in Canada.